Genesis of morpho-kinematic lopsidedness in minor merger of galaxies: Disc-DM halo off-set in minor mergers

 \section{Disc-DM halo off-set in minor mergers}

 First, we investigate whether a minor merger scenario can create a disc-DM halo off-set configuration in the models considered here.
-To achieve that, we first choose a minor merger model \textbf{gSadE001dir33} from the GalMer library.
-Fig.~\ref{fig:density_illustration_collage} (top panels) shows the corresponding face-on density distribution of the stellar particles from the host and the satellite galaxies (gSa+dE0) at different epochs, before and after pericentre passages.
+To achieve that, we first choose a minor merger model gSadE001dir33 from the GalMer library.
+Fig.~\ref{fig:density_illustration_collage} shows the corresponding face-on density distribution of the stellar particles from the host and the satellite galaxies (gSa+dE0) at different epochs, before and after pericenter passages.
 In this model, a giant Sa-type (gSa) galaxy experiences an interaction with a dwarf elliptical (dE0) galaxy.
-The satellite loses a part of its orbital angular momentum after each pericentre passage due to the dynamical friction and the tidal torque, thereby falling deep in the gravitational potential of the host galaxy and ultimately merges with it.
-After each pericentre passage of the satellite, the host galaxy displays a prominent distortion/asymmetry in the stellar density distribution (e.g., see $t = 0.75 \Gyr$ in the top panel of Fig.~\ref{fig:density_illustration_collage}).
+The satellite loses a part of its orbital angular momentum after each pericenter passage due to the dynamical friction and the tidal torque, thereby falling deep in the gravitational potential of the host galaxy and ultimately merges with it.
+After each pericenter passage of the satellite, the host galaxy displays a prominent distortion/asymmetry in the stellar density distribution (e.g., see $t = 0.75 \Gyr$ in the top panel of Fig.~\ref{fig:density_illustration_collage}).

 Next, we compute the density centres of the stellar disc and the DM halo of the host galaxy, and see whether they are concentric during and after the merger.We mention that, during the interaction, the host as well as the satellite galaxy form a tail-like feature due to the gravitational pull exerted on them.
-Therefore, the \textit{mass-weighted} centre (centre-of-mass) could be misleading to locate the \textit{actual} centre of the mass distribution.
-Consequently, one has to compute the \textit{density-weighted} centres of the underlying mass distribution \citep[for detailed discussion, see][]{CasertanoandHut1985}.
-Fig.~\ref{fig:density_illustration_collage} (top panels) also shows the \textit{density-weighted} centres of the stellar disc and the dark matter halo (indicated by $+$ and $\times$, respectively) of the host galaxy at different times.
-Interestingly, the density-weighted centres of the stellar disc and the DM halo are seen to be separated by a finite amount after each pericentre passage of the satellite galaxy; thereby indicating the presence of an off-set between the stellar disc and the DM halo.
-However, by the end of the simulation run ($t = 3.8 \Gyr$), these two centres are seen to coincide again.
+Therefore, the mass-weighted centre (centre-of-mass) could be misleading to locate the actual centre of the mass distribution.
+Consequently, one has to compute the density-weighted centres of the underlying mass distribution \citep[for detailed discussion, see][]{CasertanoandHut1985}.
+Following \citet{CasertanoandHut1985}, the density-weighted centre of a certain galactic component (here disc, and DM halo) is calculated using